 Never has the thrum of distant lawnmowers taken on such inherent menace as their wasp-like buzzing in director Justin Kurzel’s latest Australian nightmare, Nitram.
-Tracing the disastrous spiral towards the infamous Port Arthur shooting massacre, it begins, much like his debut Snowtown, with the humdrum normality of suburbia tilted at a disorientating angle.
+Tracing the disastrous spiral towards the infamous Port Arthur mass killing, it begins, much like his debut Snowtown, with the humdrum normality of suburbia tilted at a disorientating angle.

-Texan Caleb Landry Jones, then, is an intelligent casting choice.
+Texan Caleb Landry Jones, then, is an intelligent casting choice and he gives a towering performance.
 Hailing from a US state wedded to the second amendment, he grasps the shape of the shadow cast by such monsters.
 He brings a sketchy kind of chaos, hovering at school gates, obsessing on surfers and dangerously grabbing the wheel while his father is driving.
 We aren’t asked to sympathise with this figure, only to fear his grim potential.
 Particularly because so few figures around him seem able or willing to recognise his barely restrained mania.
 His parents are worn thin from it, and they turn away.

 It’s in this disturbed space that the lawnmower’s growl brings him to the door of eccentric recluse Helen, played with a similarly unnerving, but less threatening, zeal by The Babadook star Essie Davis.
 He offers to cut her lawn, they forge unlikely and ultimately tragic alliance in her crumbling abode, roamed by free-ranging hounds and haunted by the discordant warping of Gilbert and Sullivan records.
 Taking him under her already broken wing, his obsessive nature seems only to worsen.

-Debuting at the Cannes Film Festival to a rapturous standing ovation, Nitram was less universally well-received on home soil when the project was announced.
+Debuting at Cannes to a standing ovation, Nitram was less universally well-received on home soil when the project was announced.
 Understandably, survivors spoke of that agonising day that ended the lives of 35 people and shattered countless more, saying that they felt it was too soon.
 Perhaps always would be.
 As is their right.

 And as for the evil we choose not to see and stare down?
 Few scenes this year will rattle the bones as much as the ease with which he purchases, without a license, military grade weapons from an unblinking attendant.
 Horrifying.